iRootTsar/Data-Augmentation-in-computer-vision/README.md

 ### Folder structure explained
-Text in paranthesis explains what each file contains

 C:Data-Augmenation-in-computer-vision
-│   README.md (Readme file of whoel project explainign what where and how all works in summarized way) │   req.txt (Contains all libraries and packages needed for anaconda enviroment)
+│   README.md (Readme file of the whole project explaining what, where, and how all works in a summarized way) │   req.txt (Contains all libraries and packages needed for Anaconda environment) │
-|
 ├───data
 │       BH_n4_M10_res50_15000_events.h5 (Data of black holes in h5 histogram format) │       PP13-Sphaleron-THR9-FRZ15-NB0-NSUBPALL_res50_15000_events.h5 (Data for sphalerons in h5 histograms format)
 │
-├───flagged (Not important file, its jsut osmethign that is being created when you run code) │   │   log.csv
+├───flagged (Not important file, it's just something that is being created when you run code) │   │   log.csv
 │   │
 │   ├───image